Elis Regina: Biography

 Elis Regina was born in Porto Alegre, where she began her career as a singer at an early age on the children's radio show Clube de Guri.
 In her early teens she signed a record contract and a couple years later traveled to Rio de Janeiro, where she recorded her first album.
 She won her first festival song contest in 1965 singing "Arrastão" ("Pull the Trawling Net") by Edu Lobo and Vinícius de Moraes, which made her the biggest selling Brazilian recording artist since Carmen Miranda.
 Her second album, Dois na Bossa with Jair Rodrigues, set a national sales record and became the first Brazilian album to sell over one million copies.
 "Arrastão" increased her popularity because the festival was broadcast via TV and radio.
 The record represented the beginning of música popular brasileira (Brazilian popular music) and contrasted with bossa nova.
 In the late 1960s and early 1970s, she helped popularize tropicalismo with Gal Costa, Gilberto Gil, and Caetano Veloso.

 In 1970 she had her first son with first husband Ronaldo Bôscoli.
 Later on she had two more children with musician Cesar Camargo Mariano.

 Regina was nicknamed "hurricane" and "little pepper".
-She moved to Rio around the time Brazil was ruled by a military group.
+She moved to Rio shortly before the 1964 Brazilian coup d'état which established the subsequent military dictatorship in Brazil.
 Although her popularity protected her from reprisal when she criticized the regime while on tour in Europe, she was threatened with imprisonment unless she sang the Brazilian national anthem at an event honoring the anniversary of the coup.
 In the 1970s she recorded the album Elis and Tom in Los Angeles with Antonio Carlos Jobim.
 In 1982 she was starting her third marriage when she died from a combination of alcohol and cocaine at the age of thirty-six.